Devotional Series · 5 Parts

 Start the Series

-God Isn't a Landlord — He's a Gardener (And That Changes Everything)
+God Isn't a Landlord — He's a Gardener on His Knees in the Dirt

-Jesus opens John 15 with a metaphor nobody expected.
-God isn't managing a vineyard from a distance — He's on His knees in the dirt, pruning what He loves.
-What the first three verses of the vine passage reveal about how God actually works in your life.
+Jesus opens John 15 with a metaphor drawn straight out of Israel's long history with God — but with one word that reframes the whole thing.
+God isn't managing a vineyard from a distance.
+He's crouched in the soil, pruning what He loves.
+What the first three verses of the vine passage reveal about how God actually tends you.

 What 'Remain' Actually Means — And Why It's Harder (and Simpler) Than You Think